microsoft/vscode-cmake-tools/README.md

 ## What's New?

-For users who were using the `cmake.generator.<platform>`-style configuration options, those options has been renamed to the form `cmake.<platform>.generator` to fit a new naming convention for config options.
-Read about the 0.7.3 update for more information.

 ### **0.7.5**:
   - Fix issue of repeated warnings regarding `${buildType}` in `buildDirectory`.
   - Fix issue with `CMakeToolsHelpers` and Visual Studio generators.